mpounsett/nagiosplugin/doc/tutorial/check_users.rst

 -----------------

 The above example defines only one context for all metrics.
 This may not be practical.
 Each metric should get its own context now.
+By default, a metric is matched by a context of the same name.
+So we just leave out the **context**
-In the simplest case we can rely on the fact that each metric takes by default a context with the same name as the metric itself.
-So just leave out the `context=` parameters:
+parameters:

 .. code-block:: python